Graduating in 2025 webinar - SIGN UP Loading...

-He confirmed that the Immigration, Refugees and Citizenship Canada (IRCC) will only 360,000 study permits would be issued in 2024, a 35% reduction from the year before.
+He confirmed that the Immigration, Refugees and Citizenship Canada (IRCC) will only issue 360,000 study permits in 2024, a 35% reduction from the year before.

 “In recent years, the integrity of the international student system has been threatened.
 Some institutions have significantly increased their intakes to drive revenues, and more students have been arriving in Canada without the proper support they need to succeed,” said the Canadian immigration department.

-As one of the most friendly countries in the world, attracting thousands of international students each year, this new ruling is set to affect many study abroad plans.
+Known as one of the most friendly countries in the world, Canada continues to attract thousands of international students each year, but the new ruling has affected many who intended to study abroad there.
+Since then, getting into Canadian universities hasn’t been an easy task for international students.

 Least friendly countries in the world

-Before we get into the most friendly countries in the world, let’s take a look at some of the least friendly countries.
+Before we get into the most friendly countries in the world, let’s take a look at some of the least friendly countries — the ones that you may want to avoid if what you’re looking for are sunny smiles.

 Russia